 Planning and topics

 Our long-term plan for humanities has been devised to provide our pupils with a range of history and geography topics from Year 1 to 6 that cover a balance of local, national and international studies and periods of history through the ages.
 ‘Understanding the World’ is where much of EYFS historical and geographical thinking and learning takes place.
 Our topics are carefully balanced and planned to be age appropriate across the years.
 History units are not taught in chronological order but placed where they seem most appropriate for the content.
 Links are made by teachers to ensure children understand where periods of history are placed chronologically in relation to other previously taught units.
-In Key Stage 1 each class studies three geography and three history topics per year with each unit being approximately 6 weeks long.
-In Key Stage 2 at least one topic per year group is taught across two terms allowing for a more in-depth study, for example the Victorians in Year 4 and World War II in Year 6.
+Each class studies three geography and three history topics per year with each unit being approximately 6 weeks long.

 The majority of humanities is taught by class teachers with some units of work being delivered by PPA cover teachers.
 Lessons are taught once a week for approximately one hour.
 Where appropriate, cross curricular links are made to other subjects for instance making Roman shields, Spitfire models and canopic jars in art, use of the text ‘Street Child’ linked to work on the Victorians and a unit of music ‘Sounds of Africa’.